 In some cases, it is easy for anybody to recognize a roofing problem.
 For example, a missing shingle is easy for the homeowner to diagnose from the ground.
 However, other issues are much more detailed and may only be caught by a professional.

 Who Should I Hire To Do My Roof Assessment?

 For most people, a roof assessment is not something they want to do on their own.
 They have no idea what they are looking at, and would rather stay on solid ground.
 If this sounds like you, it would be in your best interest to hire a qualified roofing contractor.

 Some roof consultants and engineers charge between $500 and $2500 for a roof assessment.
-Juffs Roofing charges $350 for a 3-4 hour roof assessment.
+Whaaaaat???
+3-4 Hour roof assessment??
+Might want to lower the expectation there?
+Unless they do it differently.
 (If you choose to proceed with our recommendations, 50% of the cost of the roof assessment will be refunded.)

 We also recommend roof, wall and ceiling assessments using digital thermal imaging, as well as moisture detection devices, both of which can detect damage invisible to the naked eye.

 After taking the assessment findings into account, Juffs Roofing will advise you on whether the problems can be repaired or you must replace your roof completely.